RV Air Conditioner Basics: Your Top Questions Answered

 Photo by Camping World

-Now that you’re familiar with AC power considerations, here are a few tips for safe use:
+Now that you’re familiar with these power considerations, here are a few tips for safe use:

 • Turn off all appliances before starting your air conditioner.
-AC units draw more when starting up (surge watts) than they do once they’re operating (running watts).
+RV air conditioners draw more when starting up (surge watts) than they do once they’re operating (running watts).
 Turning off appliances reduces the chances of overloading a circuit when the unit starts.

 • Keep doors and windows closed.
 Minimize the stress on your unit by trapping cool air in and keeping warm air out.